 Natural light is the single most valuable thing a small apartment can have. u/meowiewowiee built the entire room around it, arranging everything so the large garden-facing windows hit you first and everything else plays a supporting role.

-A few techniques stand out:
+A few techniques stand out here:

-• Curtains hung from ceiling height (not window height) make the windows appear taller and the room feel larger.
+- Curtains hung from ceiling height, not window height, make the windows appear taller and the room feel larger.
 This is a fifteen-minute installation that costs almost nothing.

-• Hanging macramé planters suspend a philodendron and fern in front of the glass, creating a living screen between inside and outside.
+- Hanging macramé planters suspend a philodendron and fern in front of the glass, creating a living screen between inside and outside.

-• large monstera in a terracotta pot and smaller plants on a wooden stand fill the window corner with organic texture.
+- A large monstera in a terracotta pot and smaller plants on a wooden stand fill the window corner with organic texture.

 Keep the Furniture Simple

-The furniture here stays deliberately understated a hairpin-leg walnut coffee table, a blue-gray reading chair, a walnut credenza holding a vinyl turntable.
+The furniture here stays deliberately understated.
+A hairpin-leg walnut coffee table, a blue-gray reading chair, a walnut credenza holding a vinyl turntable.
 Floating shelves on the wall are styled sparsely, with negative space between objects.

 The Scandinavian Studio That Proves Black + White Is an Unbeatable Combo